henrique/jsonreducer/README.md

 ### Cloud Option
 AS this repository is hosted on GitHub you could simply clone the repository and then configure your repository to push to AppHarbor - just as this one does!

+### Supported Verbs
+The service only supports POST.

 ### PowerShell Invoke-WebRequest
 Here's a sample.